Starting School: What is ‘Social and Emotional Readiness’?

 During this time, children are beginning to:

 Positive social and emotional development is crucial during this period for a number of reasons.
 Understanding who they are and their place in the world has a direct link to a child’s:

-It also has an impact of their ability to develop in other key areas which are important when it comes to success inside and outside the classroom, including academic outcomes.
-In fact, strong national and international research shows the biggest determinants of academic achievement for a positive transition to school, and for later success at school and in life, are that young children need to be socially and emotionally ready.
+It also has an impact on their ability to develop in other key areas which are important when it comes to success inside and outside of the classroom, including academic outcomes.
+In fact, strong national and international research shows the biggest determinant for a positive transition to school, and for later success at school and in life, is that young children need to be socially and emotionally ready.

-For that reason, Guardian’s curriculum has a strong focus on the development of skills and aptitudes in children that will prepare them for success as they transition to formal schooling.
-Teaching and learning is simply not what it used to be, so we have moved our methods, programs and practices accordingly.
+For that reason, the Guardian curriculum has a strong focus on the development of skills and aptitudes in children that will prepare them for success as they transition to formal schooling.
+Teaching and learning is simply not what it used to be, so we have adapted our methods, programs and practices accordingly.

-Guardian’s curriculum guides teachers and educators teaching strategies that are flexible and responsive to the uniqueness of individual learning styles, backgrounds and interests of every child.
-This approach to early learning is also supported by teachers in the early years of school, who endorse the need to move beyond teaching content and isolated skills, towards supporting children to develop strong social and emotional skills and aptitudes that will stand them in good stead as they move through school, employment and life.
+Our curriculum guides teachers and educators’ teaching strategies to be flexible and responsive to the uniqueness of individual learning styles, backgrounds and interests of every child.
+This approach to early learning is also supported by teachers in the early years of school, who endorse the need to move beyond teaching content and isolated skills, towards supporting children to develop strong social and emotional skills that will stand them in good stead as they move through school, employment and life.

 “We know Guardian children will be prepared with the skills to cope with change and to remain curious.
 They will be able to take initiative, become involved, work collaboratively with others and to take on leadership roles.
 They will be willing to try new things and will be the problem solvers and innovative thinkers our world will need.”

 Kathryn Waugh, Guardian Head of Quality and Curriculum

 However, our dedicated Preschool and Kindergarten Program can only do so much.
 It is parents and caregivers who play the biggest role in social and emotional development because they offer the most consistent relationship in a child’s life.